Shigehiro/pepup_seleium_script/README.md

 ## How to use the script

-Beofre executing the script, make sure the selenium docker(chrome) is running.
+Before executing the script, make sure the selenium docker(chrome) is running.

 ```
 $ python3 pepup_auto_input.py --user user_name --password credentials